iamvs-2002/AI/2_State_Space_Searching.md

 * **Action(S)** : The chosen action from the set of all actions
 * **Result(S,A)** : The resulting states formed after any action is performed
 * **Cost(S,A)** : The cost paid after a particular action is performed (for example, in searching, the cost of searching should be less)

+The action which has the minimum cost is opted.